Included below are guidelines to help you prepare a chemical hygiene plan, as well as necessary appendices and standard operating procedures.

 The Chemical Hygiene Plan Template is a generic template that can be used to create a lab specific chemical hygiene plan.
 The template includes sections on a number of chemical hygiene plan related topics that may or may not apply to your specific lab.
 You must take the time to go through the template, add information specific to your lab, and delete any sections which are not relevant to your laboratory operations.
 This not a required template, your chemical hygiene plan can take any from you wish as long as it contains the same relevant information such as that found in the template.
 As part of the CHP each lab must designate a Chemical Hygiene Officer that is responsible to maintaining and updating the CHP as needed and at least annually.

 Appendix 1 – Laboratory Specific Standard Operating Procedure

-In addition to the ??, you must include your own laboratory specific SOP’s in this Appendix.
+In addition to the base chemical hygiene plan, you must include your own laboratory specific SOP’s in this Appendix.
 Please attach your own operating procedures; there is no template for this Appendix.
 The SOP should be a simple easy to understand step-by-step description of the procedures involved.

 Appendix 2 – Lab Self-Audit checklist

 Follow the Laboratory Self-Audit Checklist.
 See also the Question Guidance used in the self-audit.

 Refer to the Lab Closure and Relocation Guide